dementive/JominiGuiPixelShaders/README.md

 6. GuiKaleidoscope - Turns a texture into a Kaleidoscope
 7. GuiCameraFilm - Applies a camera film filter over the texture, makes it look like an old TV screen.

+## Animated Shaders

+There is a separate file named `GUI_animated.shader` that has several animated shader effects in it.
+Use it in the same way you would use the other effects, the shaders include:
+1. Stormy Night
+2. Cloud Cover
+3. Big Bang
+4. Star Field

 ## Screenshots

 #### Original Image